Hungarians in Slovakia: Education

 At the beginning of the school year 1918–19, Slovakia had 3,642 elementary schools.
 Only 141 schools taught in Slovak, 186 in Slovak and Hungarian and 3,298 in Hungarian.
 After system reform, Czechoslovakia provided an educational network for the region.
 Due to the lack of qualified personnel among Slovaks – a lack of schools above elementary level, banned grammar schools and no Slovak teacher institutes – Hungarian teachers were replaced in large numbers by Czechs.
 Some Hungarian teachers resolved their existential question by moving to Hungary.
 According to government regulation from 28 August 1919, Hungarian teachers were permitted to teach only if they took an oath of allegiance to Czechoslovakia.

 In the early years of Czechoslovakia, the Hungarian minority in Slovakia had a complete education network, except for canceled colleges.
 The Czechoslovak Ministry of Education derived its policy from international agreements signed after the end of World War I. In the area inhabited by the Hungarian minority, Czechoslovakia preserved untouched the network of Hungarian municipal or denominational schools.
 However, these older schools inherited from Austria-Hungary were frequently crowded, under-funded, and less attractive than new, well-equipped Slovak schools built by the state.
 In the school year 1920–21, the Hungarian minority had 721 elementary schools, which only decreased by one in the next 3 years.
 Hungarians had also 18 higher "burgher" schools, 4 grammar schools and 1 teacher institute.
 In the school year 1926–27, there were 27 denominational schools which can also be classified as minority schools, because none of them taught in Slovak.
 Hungarian representatives criticized the mainly reduced number of secondary schools.

 In the 1930s, Hungarians had 31 kindergartens, 806 elementary schools, 46 secondary schools, and 576 Hungarian libraries at schools.
 A department of Hungarian literature was created at the Charles University of Prague.

-Hungarian Elisabeth Science University, founded in 1912 and teaching since 1914 (with interruptions during war), was replaced by Comenius University to fulfill demands for qualified experts in Slovakia.
+Hungarian Elisabeth Science University, founded in 1912 and teaching since 1914 (with interruptions during war), was replaced by Comenius University to fulfil demands for qualified experts in Slovakia.
 Hungarian professors had refused to take an oath of allegiance and the original school was closed by government decree; as in other cases, teachers were replaced by Czech professors.
 Comenius University remained the only university in inter-war Slovakia.